andcetera/web-scraping-challenge/README.md

 ![Daily_Temps](Images/daily_temps.png)

 The distance from peak to peak is roughly 1480 - 795, or 685 sols.
 A sol is very close to the same length as an Earth day, so we would expect this to be good for a rough estimate.
 A year on Mars appears to be about 685 days from the plot.
-An internet search confirms that a Mars year is equivalent to 687 Earth days.
+Our notebook calculations above confirm that a Mars year is equivalent to 687 Earth days.

 - - -
 ### References